Published: Tammy 5 January 1980 to 22 March 1980

 Following a misunderstanding, Angela and Honey think Wendy tricked them out of their chance to meet their heartthrob Gregg Vanderley, who is Stella’s co-star.
 After this, their spite grows even worse.
 They try to frame Wendy for stealing exam papers.
 When this fails, they trick Wendy into an old tower and intend her to have a nasty accident.
 Wendy breaks her wrist because of this.
 The doctor has her stay off school until further notice.

 Wendy’s suspicions are confirmed when she discovers Stella has lost the Goldengirl job and been evicted from her exclusive flat because she could no longer afford the rent.
-At the TV studio Wendy learns Stella lost the job because she became a victim of her own success: viewers got bored of her and lost sympathy with her because she kept winning all the time.
-It looks like Stella’s replacement is having similar confidence problems to Wendy, which explains why the new season has not screened.
+At the TV studio Wendy learns Stella became a victim of her own success: viewers got bored of her because she kept winning all the time, so she got replaced.
+From the wee glimpse we see, Stella’s replacement is struggling with confidence as well, which explains why the new season has not screened.

 Despite the depths she has sunk to, Stella cannot bear the thought of going home and facing her parents, or what people are going to say behind her back.
 But it is here that Wendy finds a whole new confidence when she persuades Stella to do so.
 She gets very bold and assertive in not taking “no” for an answer and insisting on taking Stella home.
 And screw what people are going to say; Wendy loudly describes what she has been through at school to illustrate that if she can put up with that sort of treatment, Stella can too.
 Stella listens, and begs Wendy to go on helping her.
 Wendy does more in that regard when their prideful parents start whining about what the neighbours will say when they hear what happened.
 Wendy retorts, “Bother the neighbours!”
 She describes the situation she found Stella in and says, “Would you rather I’d left Stella where she was, Mum?”
 The parents are humbled at this and offer comfort to Stella.
 Once Stella recovers, she becomes determined to work her way out of her bad patch.